-- Internal processes.
-Who (or what) has access to your system(s), when, and to what degree provide a context for security – or malfeasance.
+- Internal processes: Who (or what) has access to your system(s), when, and to what degree provides a context for security – or malfeasance.

-- People.
-Perhaps the most common level of vulnerability, you want to have (and enforce!) best practices around web (and data) security.
+- People: Perhaps the most common level of vulnerability, you want to have (and enforce!) best practices around are web (and data) security.
 The best system in the world can’t prevent against negligence.